Jibincodes/BattleshipProject/README.md

 Similarly, as shown in the above image, the other player/opponent would be notified that Player 1 hit their ship.

 ## Design
-The game follows the MVVM (Model-View-ViewModel) architecture pattern and was developed using Android practices discussed in lectures with Prof. Dr. Richard Bradley.
+The game follows the MVVM (Model-View-ViewModel) architecture pattern and was developed using Android practices discussed in lectures with Prof. Dr. Bradley Richards.
 Below is a breakdown of how the components work together:

 1. **Models (`models/`)**
    - `Ship`: Represents the ship with type, position, and orientation